Purchasing, subscriptions and renewals

 Q: Which media are covered in the adspend database?

-A: The database includes advertising expenditure across traditional media, namely TV, newspapers, magazines, internet, radio, cinema and out of home.
-We hope to expand to cover non-traditional media going forwards, e.g. mobile.
+A: The database includes advertising expenditure across traditional media, namely TV, newspapers, magazines, internet, mobile, radio, cinema and out of home.
 Availability does vary according to market.
 For further detail please click here.

-Q: How far back does the adspend data go?
+Q: How far back do the adspend data go?

-A: Data goes back to 1981, although availability varies according to country.
+A: Data go back to 1980, although availability varies according to country.

 Q: How often are Warc data/statistics sections updated?

 A: Global advertising expenditure is updated annually and the release date is dependent on the source organisation.
-Some organisations release data as early as March, others do not have figures until August.
+Some organisations release data as early as March, others do not have figures until September.
 Therefore, individual markets will be updated on a rolling basis as soon as data is received.
-Data for all markets – and therefore full year summary data – is usually complete by September of the following year.
+Data for all markets – and therefore full year summary data – is usually complete by October of the following year, with a summary report, Global Ad Trends, published in November.

-The Warc International Ad Forecast (12 key global markets) is released quarterly according to the following schedule: January, March, July and October.
-Warc also releases its Consensus Adspend Forecasts on a quarterly basis, but publication will vary because data is dependent on third party content.
+The Warc International Ad Forecast (12 key global markets) is released twice a year.
+Warc also releases its Consensus Adspend Forecasts on a biannual basis, but publication will vary because data is dependent on third party content.

 For any further queries on Warc's data schedule please contact your Client Services Manager at Warc.